scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventHistory.md

 });
 ```

+This example retrieves the historical event logs for the `GreetingChange` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the premium parameter is true.

 ## Parameters

-This example retrieves the historical event logs for the `GreetingChange` event of the `YourContract` smart contract, starting from block number 31231 and filtering events where the premium parameter is true.
+All the parameters accepted by `useScaffoldEventHistory` hooks are explained in above code block example with comments.

 ## Return Values